ajoshiusc/dr-csi-reg/docs/DOCUMENTATION.md

 ### What It Does
 1. Converts `data/data_wip_patient2.mat` → NIfTI files
-2. Registers all files using enhanced pipeline (center alignment + PyTorch/MONAI)
+2. Registers all files using enhanced registration module (center alignment + PyTorch/MONAI)
 3. Converts back to `.mat` preserving ALL original metadata fields
 4. Generates comprehensive processing reports